 Michael Kidd, AM, FAHMS

 Rebecca Etz, PhD

 Maurice Wood Award Presentation

-Click here to view the 2020 Maurice Wood Award Presentation being presented to Paul Stephen Little, MD, MSc.
+Click here to view the 2020 Maurice Wood Award Presentation featuring Paul Stephen Little, MD, MSc.

 Click here to view abstract information on all submitted presentations for the 2020 Annual Meeting.

 All live sessions have been approved for CME enduring credit.
 The AAFP has reviewed Virtual NAPCRG Annual Meeting On-Demand Sessions and deemed it acceptable for AAFP credit.
 Term of approval is from 11/20/2020 to 02/08/2021.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.